 Drugs, Kids, and Juvenile Justice in Texas

 Drug possession is one of the most common criminal charges that a Collin County teenager will face in Texas.
 In many cases, a teenager may run afoul of the law without realizing it.
-Even parents may not be fully aware of how the law applies to their children or the potential consequences if an arrest leads to a criminal conviction.
+Even parents may not be fully aware of how the law applies to their children.
+They may also not understand the potential consequences if an arrest leads to a criminal conviction.

 Possession Does Not Mean Ownership

-Texas law makes it crime for anyone to possess controlled substances such as marijuana.
+Texas law makes it a crime for anyone to possess controlled substances such as marijuana.
 “Possession,” as defined by law, means “actual care, custody, control, or management” of the controlled substance.
 It does not necessarily mean ownership.
-For example, if your teenage child has a friend who asks her to “hold onto” some marijuana for a little while, and the police catch her with the drugs, she can be charged with criminal possession even if it was not technically “her” marijuana.
+For example, if your teenage child has a friend who asks her to “hold onto” some marijuana for a little while.
+If the police catch her with the drugs, she can be charged with criminal possession.
+This is true even if it was not technically “her” marijuana.
 As far as the law is concerned, nobody can legally own an illegal drug, therefore law enforcement is only concerned with possession.

 There may also be cases where your child is unknowingly in the presence of illegal drugs but may still be charged with possession.
 Let’s say your teenage son is riding in his friend’s car.
 The friend is keeping cocaine in his car’s glove compartment.
 If the police lawfully stop the car and search it for drugs, they will find the drugs in closest proximity to your child.
 The police may then assume your child was in possession and arrest him.